Durham University: Environmental initiatives

+Durham University established the MammalWeb citizen science platform in 2013 in partnership with Durham Wildlife Trust.
+This is now a national non-profit and remains closely linked to the university.
+The project won the National Biodiversity Network Group Award in 2024.

+In 2025, the installed solar power capacity on Durham University buildings reached 1 MW, expected to provide just under 1 GWh of electricity per year.

 Organisation and administration

 Academic year

 The academic year at Durham is divided into three terms: Michaelmas term, which lasts 10 weeks from October to December; Epiphany term, which lasts ten weeks from January to March; and Easter term, which lasts nine weeks from April to June.
 All terms start on a Monday.
 The weeks of term are called "Teaching Weeks", numbered from 1 (start of Michaelmas) to 29 (end of Easter), although this period is used for teaching and exams.
 Additionally, there is an "Induction Week" (informally known as "Freshers' Week" or Week 0) for first year students prior to the start of Michaelmas term, starting on the first Monday in October.

-Students at the university are also expected to "Keep Term", whereby students must fulfil their academic requirements at the university.
-As such Heads of Departments must be satisfied that each student has attended all necessary tutorials, seminars and practical work throughout the term and vacation period.

 Colleges

-Durham operates a collegiate structure similar to that of the University of Oxford and the University of Cambridge, in that all the colleges at Durham (and the Wesley Study Centre) are "listed bodies" in part two of the Education (Listed Bodies) (England) Order 2013 made under the Education Reform Act 1988, as bodies that appear to the Secretary of State "to be a constituent college, school, hall or other institution of a university which is such a recognised body" (the "recognised body" being, in this case, Durham University).
-Though most of the Durham colleges are governed and owned directly by the university itself (the exceptions being St John's and St Chad's), the legal status of the Durham colleges is similar to Oxbridge colleges, setting them apart from those at the universities of Kent, Lancaster, and York.
+Durham operates a collegiate structure with the colleges being "listed bodies" under the Education Reform Act 1988, as bodies that appear to the Secretary of State "to be a constituent college, school, hall or other institution of a university which is such a recognised body" (the "recognised body" being, in this case, Durham University).
+Though most of the Durham colleges are governed and owned directly by the university itself (the exceptions being St John's and St Chad's), the legal status of the Durham colleges as listed bodies is similar to those at Oxford and Cambridge, setting them apart from those at the universities of Kent, Lancaster, and York.
 However, unlike at Oxford and Cambridge, there is no formal teaching at Durham colleges (with the exception of Cranmer Hall theological college within St John's), although colleges are active in research.
-The colleges dominate the residential, social, sporting, and pastoral functions within the university, and there is heavy student involvement in their operation.
+All of the college heads are ex officio members of the university senate.

 Formal dinners (known as "formals") are held at every college; gowns are worn to these events at just over half of the colleges.
-Gowns are not worn for formals at Collingwood, St Aidan's, St Cuthbert's, Hild Bede, Van Mildert, Stephenson or Ustinov.
 There is a great deal of intercollegiate rivalry, particularly in rowing and other sporting activities.
-There is also rivalry between the generally older "Bailey" colleges and the newer "Hill" colleges.
+There is also rivalry between the older "Bailey" colleges and the newer "Hill" colleges on Elvet Hill.